middleware2016/vagrant-hadoop-spark-cluster/README.md

 ### Vagrant project to spin up a cluster of 4, 32-bit CentOS6.5 Linux virtual machines with Hadoop v2.7.3.
 Ideal for development cluster on a laptop with at least 4GB of memory.

-1. node1 : HDFS NameNode + Spark Master
+1. node1 : HDFS NameNode + DataNode + YARN NodeManager
-2. node2 : YARN ResourceManager + JobHistoryServer + ProxyServer
+2. node2 : YARN ResourceManager + JobHistoryServer + ProxyServer + DataNode + YARN NodeManager
 3. node3 : HDFS DataNode + YARN NodeManager + Spark Slave
-4. node4 : HDFS DataNode + YARN NodeManager + Spark Slave

 # 2. Prerequisites and Gotchas to be aware of
 1. At least 1.5GB memory for each VM node.
 Default script is for 3 nodes, so you need 3GB for the nodes, in addition to the memory for your host machine.